bitovi/academy/src/react-native/14-user-inputs/user-inputs.md

 - Associate the `<Typography>` and `<TextInput>` components with the correct props for accessibility.
 - Add the `onChangeText` and `value` props to the `<TextInput>` component.

-Additionally, Let's update the `FormSwitch` component to:
+Additionally, let’s update the `FormSwitch` component to:

 - Associate the `<Switch>` component with the correct props for accessibility.